nt246/lcwgs-guide-tutorial/tutorial1_data_processing/markdowns/data_processing.md

 [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to clip
 the adapter sequence off the ends of reads where they appear.
-This step requires us to input the known adapter sequences that we used when preparing the libraries (`ADAPTERS`).
-In this exercise, the libraries were prepared using Illumina’s Nextera adapters (sequences listed in NexteraPE\_NT.fa).
+This step requires us to input the known adapter sequences that we used when preparing the libraries.
+In this exercise, the libraries were prepared using Illumina’s Nextera adapters (sequences listed in `reference/NexteraPE_NT.fa`), and we will read those into the `ADAPTERS` variable.

 Look over the code below.
 The first block of text specifies which files we are using as input.
 Then we start looping over our samples.
 Within the loop, the first step is to extract the relevant sample data from our sample table and assign those as temporary variables.
-Then we have two `if statements` to call the program with slightly different parameters for paired-end and single-end data.
-Trimmomatic has lots of different filtering modules.
-Here we only clip sequence that match to our adapter sequence and remove reads that end up being \<40bp after clipping.
+Then we have two `if statements` to call Trimmomatic with slightly different parameters for paired-end and single-end data.
+Trimmomatic has lots of different filtering modules that can be useful in different contexts.
+Here we only clip sequence that match to our adapter sequence and remove reads that end up being &lt;40bp after clipping.

 <br>

 ``` bash
 SAMPLELIST=$BASEDIR/sample_lists/fastq_list.txt # Path to a list of prefixes of the raw fastq files.
 It should be a subset of the the 1st column of the sample table.
 SAMPLETABLE=$BASEDIR/sample_lists/fastq_table.tsv # Path to a sample table where the 1st column is the prefix of the raw fastq files.
 The 4th column is the sample ID, the 2nd column is the lane number, and the 3rd column is sequence ID.
 The combination of these three columns have to be unique.
 The 6th column should be data type, which is either pe or se.
 RAWFASTQDIR=$BASEDIR/raw_fastq/ # Path to raw fastq files.